Your cart is empty.

 In her spare time, Emma enjoys having a drink with friends, playing water polo and walks along Henley Beach.

-Nikki is the Deputy Director at the Working Women’s Centre SA.
+Nikki is the Director at the Working Women’s Centre SA.

-Nikki is a practising lawyer and has been admitted as a Barrister and Solicitor of the Supreme Court of South Australia.
 Nikki has a Bachelor of Laws and Legal Practice and a Bachelor of Arts from Flinders University.
 Nikki also studied political science and international law at the University of California, Santa Cruz.
+Nikki has experience as a practising lawyer and has been admitted as a Barrister and Solicitor of the Supreme Court of South Australia.

 Before coming to the Working Women’s Centre, Nikki spent five years as a Legal Officer and Advocate in the Construction and Maritime Divisions of the Construction, Forestry, Maritime, Mining and Energy Union, where she assisted union members in a wide a range of employment matters including disputes, industrial action, and enterprise bargaining issues.

-Nikki is on the Australian Labour and Employment Relations Association (ALERA) South Australia Committee.
-ALERA is an organisation committed to fostering discussion, research and education in the field of industrial relations and employment matters.
-Nikki is also a member of the Policy Council of the South Australian Council of Social Services.
+Nikki has previously held positions on the Australian Labour and Employment Relations Association (ALERA) South Australia Committee and was a member of the Policy Council of the South Australian Council of Social Services.

-By trade, Abbey Kendall is an employment and industrial lawyer and is the principal solicitor of the Working Women’s Centre.
+By trade, Abbey Kendall is an employment and industrial lawyer.
 Over the last decade, Abbey has worked for small and national labour law firms and unions.

 Abbey has dedicated her career to representing and advocating for worker’s rights and has successfully represented organisations against unlawful police raids, defended employees against dodgy traineeships enforced by national food franchises, and represented hundreds of workers in discrimination, sexual harassment, dismissal and worker’s compensation matters.